MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Cronometer vs MyNetDiary

-The same starting point, though, leads to very different tracking experiences.
-Database size, nutrient depth, logging speed, AI tools, free-tier value, privacy, planning features, and professional tools all diverge in ways that matter day to day.
+Beyond the database, the two apps diverge in ways that matter day to day: logging speed, AI tools, free-tier value, privacy, planning features, GLP-1 support, and professional tools.
 Many users start with Cronometer for its micronutrient reputation and later switch to MyNetDiary for faster logging, a stronger free tier, and broader planning tools.
-This article breaks down every major dimension so you can pick the right app for how you actually eat and track.

 MyNetDiary vs. Cronometer: At a Glance